 If a student is dissatisfied and wishes to appeal a particular course grade, he or she must first contact the instructor who issued the grade.
-If the student is still dissatisfied, he or she may appeal to the associate dean of graduate studies who must, in turn, consult with the course instructor.
-A student who wishes to appeal beyond this level consults with the dean of professional and graduate studies who then consults with the instructor and the associate dean of graduate studies.
-The dean or associate dean acts in an advisory capacity to the student and instructor.
+If the student is still dissatisfied, he or she may appeal to the program chair who must, in turn, consult with the course instructor.
+A student who wishes to appeal beyond this level consults with the dean of professional and graduate studies who then consults with the instructor and the program chair.
+The dean acts in an advisory capacity to the student and instructor.